 Prashant Govindarajan

 Hello and வணக்கம்!
 I am a fourth-year Computer Engineering PhD candidate at Mila-Quebec AI Institute and Polytechnique Montréal (engineering school of UdéM), working under Sarath Chandar.
 I am keenly interested in reinforcement learning and large language models for scientific discovery and beyond.
 In collaboration with Intel, I developed offline and online reinforcement learning methods for crystalline material design using first-principles.
 I also worked with Ansys on LLMs for automating Computer-Aided Design (CAD).
-My research is supported by the PBEEE scholarship for international students.
+Currently, I am working on improving exploration in RL fine-tuning of LLMs.
+My research was supported by the PBEEE scholarship for international students.

 I was previously a dual degree student at the Indian Institute of Technology Madras, where I worked under Balaraman Ravindran and Karthik Raman on target-specific drug design.
 Besides academics, I like playing chess, frisbee, traveling, and cooking.
 Lately, I’ve been learning to snowboard and play the flute.
-Feel free to reach out if you’d like to chat about research or anything beyond 😁!
-I’m always eager to learn more about crystallography, DFT, and solid-state physics, and would love to exchange ideas, especially on the RL aspects of my work!
+I organize social activites and outings in my lab.
+Check out some cool photos here: https://chandar-lab.github.io/photos/ !

 I am actively seeking research internships in the areas of LLMs, reinforcement learning, and AI for Science.